Tuesday, May 22, 2007

 Total Recall

 The year is 2084.
 Douglas Quaid is a normal construction worker married to Lori and obsessed with travelling to Mars.
 Since he doesn't have enough money to afford a trip, he decides to go to a company called Rekall where he would get an implanted, false memory of a travel to Mars.
-He decides to get a memory of a secret agent, but the thing go wrong, he escapes and starts wondering if he really is a secret agent from Mars whose memory has been erased and replaced with a false one.
-As he gets persecuted by Richter he travels to Mars and meets prostitute Melina with whom he apparently had a relationship.
+He decides to get a memory of a secret agent, but it goes wrong, he escapes and starts wondering if he really is a secret agent from Mars whose memory has been erased and replaced with a false one.
+As he gets persecuted by Richter, Quaid travels to Mars and meets prostitute Melina with whom he apparently had a relationship.
 He also meets a psychic-mutant, Kuato, leader of the resistance, who advises him to start a secret Martian reactor built by Aliens long time ago.
 Cohaagen, Mars' administrator, reveals that Quaid is actually Hauser, his employee, who voluntarily had his memory replaced in order to infiltrate and find Kuato.
 Still, Quaid manages to escape and start the reactor, which creates oxygen and turns the whole Mars into an inhabitable planet.

 Grade:++